The Clevedon Torc

 As its name suggests the torc was found in Clevedon, about eleven miles north of Weston-super-Mare, and is an important piece of gold Iron Age jewellery, dating from between 150 BC - 50 BC.

-It was unearthed near Walton Castle, which was built on the site of an Iron Age hill fort in the 1700s.
+It was unearthed near Walton Castle, which was built on the site of an Iron Age hill fort.
 No records exist as to who found the torc, nor the exact date and location of the find.
 All that is known is that it was discovered sometime before 1897.

 The torc was due to be melted down by Parson & Son of Bristol, a firm of metal smiths.
 It was saved by Sir Augustus Wollaston Franks, a leading collector of ancient objects, and antiquities, during the later 1800s.
 Franks bought the torc for his own collection, and later presented it to the British Museum.